impact-police-accountability/impact-police-accountability/README.md

     └── app - simple python app in order to actually do a little bit of processing of a request
 ```

+`makefile` - single point of entry for user/developer - `make up` should create & start your db, import the data and start nginx and a python webserver.